 Filling the entire shell, excepting only the space immediately below the nib, is a core of hard rubber.
 Within that hard rubber core‘s bore is an unorthodox feed arrangement.
-The feed itself has a single square channel, more like a deep ditch, running from its distal end, which is exposed to the sac, all the way forward to the end of the feed, which is itself a little shorter than the hard rubber core inside the shell.
+The feed itself has a single square channel, more like a deep ditch, running from its back end, which is exposed to the sac, all the way forward to the end of the feed, which is itself a little shorter than the hard rubber core inside the shell.
 The actual ink channel, so to speak, is a strip of 14K gold formed into a long U-channel and inserted into the ditch.
-Near its proximal end, the gold channel bends upward toward the under surface of the nib, where it curves downward again to lie along that surface until it reaches the end of the feed.
+Near its front end, the gold channel bends upward toward the under surface of the nib, where it curves downward again to lie along that surface until it reaches the end of the feed.
 The feed is not a tight fit in the section’s bore.
 Instead, it can slide relatively freely to allow for adjustment, and it is secured in place by a film of wax.

 The unusual feed was the source of the pen’s initial unreliability.
 The gold insert was not shaped well to encourage capillary action, and when the nib was lifted away from it by the user’s writing pressure, the feed simply could not maintain flow.
-The solution to this problem lay in redesigning the nib’s dynamics.
+The Moore engineering department’s solution to this problem lay in redesigning the nib’s dynamics.

 The ’46 Finger tip drove onto the scene with exactly one model, the plastic-capped version described above.
 It came in eight colors, six solid hues injection molded in a cellulosic resin and two striated patterns made of celluloid, as shown in the table at the end of this article.
 The striated pen shown here is in Seaspray Pearl.
 With the two striated colors in its lineup, the Finger tip was among the last celluloid fountain pen models made in the U.S.A. before the current revival.

 At some point during the Finger tip’s product life, Moore introduced a smaller model.
 This pen, also priced at $8.75, seems to have been called the Starlight.
 It was fitted with a metal slip cap and was very close to the size of a Parker “51” when posted.
 The cap, which has the same grooved design as the plastic cap and was available in polished stainless steel or gold-plated brass, is somewhat bullet shaped, with a distinct derby protruding from the crown.
 The nib and section are significantly shorter than those of the original version, and on some examples the section echoes the lateral grooving from the cap.
 The fact that the Starlight appears to have been offered only in the six solid colors suggests that Moore’s celluloid production ended either before or at the time of its introduction.
-Shown here is a Vintage Wine pen with a gold-plated cap.
+Shown here is a Vintage Wine Starlight with a gold-plated cap.

 The Moore Pen Company, founded in 1899 to make safety pens to Morris Moore’s ingenious patent, became in the 1920s a me-too company, with a product that was high in quality but unimaginative in design.
 After two decades of being just one of the pack, the company tried with the Finger tip to take the lead with something radically new.
 The real tragedy is that instead of achieving the popularity that it probably merited, the pen foundered, going down in history merely as a blunder.
 Today, half a century later, it is relatively uncommon, and Moore collectors consider it highly desirable for its uniqueness.
 And they wonder: if the Finger tip had been a success, would Moore still have gone under?